kluctl/kluctl/docs/kluctl/commands/gitops-validate.md

 Usage: kluctl gitops validate [flags]

 Trigger a GitOps validate
-This command will trigger an existing KluctlDeployment to perform a reconciliation loop.
+This command will trigger an existing KluctlDeployment to perform a reconciliation loop with a forced validate.
 It does this by setting the annotation 'kluctl.io/request-validate' to the current time.

 <!-- END SECTION -->